-Finally, students may elect to use an alternative, "European Model" format for their dissertation.
+Similar to the thesis, the acceptability of the breadth, depth and length of the written dissertation is decided by the faculty member and dissertation committee, in collaboration with the student.
+However, students may elect to use an alternative, "European Model" format for their dissertation.
 Under this format, students will include three publications with an overall Introduction and Discussion that integrates across the studies.
-A master's thesis cannot count as one of the three studies.
+A Master's thesis cannot count as one of the three studies.
 All work must be conducted while the student is enrolled in the graduate program at UM.